dun-li/Stack-Overflow-survey-analysis/README.md

 ## File Descriptions <a name="file"></a>
 1. Stack_Overflow_survey_project.ipynb: is the main file for data processing, analysis and visualization.
 2. data.zip: contains Stack Overflow Annual Developer Survey dataset between Year 2015 and Year 2019.
 These datasets are used for this project.
-3. images folder: The four figures in this folder are the main findings of this project.
-4. IDE.xlsx and stackoverflow_ide.twb: Tableau source files to generate the 'most popular IDE' figure.
+3. IDE.xlsx and stackoverflow_ide.twb: Tableau source files to generate the 'most popular IDE' figure.
-5. language.xlsx and stackoverflow_programming languages.twb: Tableau source files to generate the 'most popular languages' figure.
+4. language.xlsx and stackoverflow_programming languages.twb: Tableau source files to generate the 'most popular languages' figure.

 ## Technical details <a name="technical"></a>
 ###### Language and IDE data